 - Emotion Regulation groups (DBT-based)

 - Binge-Eating treatment group

 - Diversity Process groups, Social Justice Seminars (for doctoral-level clinical trainees)

-- Stepped down from “chief mental health officer”/director of an university clinic due to health issues (which prompted me to learn that the Western talk therapy doesn’t always work on its own.
+- Stepped down from “chief mental health officer”/director of SJSU Counseling and Psychological Services due to health issues (which prompted me to learn that the Western talk therapy doesn’t always work on its own.
 I started to study and incorporate more Eastern based, mind-body/somatic approaches and found such resonance for my own healing!).
 As challenging as burning out was, I’m so grateful for the invaluable skills that I’ve learned as a result!

-- Was a career counselor (many years ago)
+- Was a career counselor (while in graduate school)

-- I use she/they pronouns, am a 1.5-generation Taiwanese-American, with some informal conversational understanding of Mandarin (not able to conduct therapy in Mandarin) and will occasionally catch some Taiwanese phrases.
+- I use she/her pronouns, “they” work as well.
+I am a 1.5-generation Taiwanese-American, with some informal conversational understanding of Mandarin (not able to conduct therapy in Mandarin) and will occasionally catch some Taiwanese phrases.

-- Not religious at all (grew up with Taiwanese Buddhist practices), but highly spiritual these days.
+- Not religious (grew up with Taiwanese Buddhist practices), but highly spiritual these days.
 E.g., now trained as Reiki practitioner.